-To discontinue a certificate program, the academic unit submits Form K Request for Discontinuation/Moratorium of a Degree Program or Certificate found in Section II to their unit curriculum committee and the Graduate Studies Committee.
+To discontinue a certificate program, the academic unit submits Form K, Request for Discontinuation/Moratorium of a Program, found in Section III to their unit curriculum committee and the Graduate Studies Committee.
 Provisions must be made for students currently enrolled in the program.